May 4, 2021

 Dolce & Gabbana employs a similar tactic when featuring the participating men on Twitter, such as Daniele — who enjoys cycling, swimming and vintage clothing — and Youm — a former athlete turned coffee enthusiast.

-A select number of men have instead appeared in brief videos where they introduce themselves.
-Each man speaks directly to the camera as they walk in Milan.
+A select number of models have instead appeared in brief videos where they introduce themselves.
+Each participant speaks directly to the camera as they walk in Milan.

 #DGRealPeople, the campaign celebrating individuality on the streets of Milan.